Watchmaker Glossary

 Bubble Pendulum

-Pendulum fitted with a magnetic lens oscillating in a metal coil, invented by M. Favre Bulle around 1920.
+Pendulum equipped with a magnetic lens oscillating in a metal coil, invented by Mr. Favre Bulle around 1920.

 Seconds pendulum

-Pendulum about one meter long beating the second, invented after about 1670.
+Pendulum approximately one meter long beating the second, invented after around 1670.

-Very large circular pendulum used in some early electric clocks.
+Very large circular balance wheel used in some early electric clocks.

-This oscillator, used in medium-sized clocks, has properties analogous to those of the pendulum proper, from which it differs in fact only by its period, which is much longer.
-It consists of a mass suspended from a metal wire or ribbon, around which the system rotates alternately in one direction and the other.
-It notably equips the so-called "400-day" clocks.
+This oscillator, used in medium-sized clocks, has properties similar to those of the pendulum itself, from which it only differs in fact by its much longer period.
+It consists of a mass suspended from a wire or metal ribbon, around which the system rotates alternately in one direction and the other.
+It notably equips so-called “400 day” clocks.

 Period